TiVo/androidx-media/tivo-docs/Encoding HLS Renditions.md

 ## Rendition Group Encoding

-To begin playback player the player must choose an initial Varaint + Rendition.
+To begin playback the player must choose an initial Varaint + Rendition.
 To do this, for each Rendition Group (each unique GROUP-ID of a given TYPE), the player will:

 1. Creates an track of the specified type (AUDIO, SUBTITLE, CC)
 2. Attempt to determine the codec for the specified type by matching the GROUP-ID to a referenced Variant's CODEC string